Chia-Wei-Wu/instagram-follow-report/README.md

 ## Results

-Here is the example of the result.
+Here is the simple example of the result.

 ![Results](pic/results.png)

 ## License